Can you feel that?

 For instance, if you had been studying Science for the past two days, why not switch to English for a day or two?

-Or, if you were practising Maths, try reading some Hindi poetry today, and when you get bored of Hindi too, switch to Social Studies.
+If you were practicing Maths, try reading some Hindi poetry today, and when you get bored of Hindi too, switch to Social Studies.

 You see, the idea is to keep your study schedule exciting and manageable.
 There’s no need to study a subject if you don’t feel like it on a particular day.